The IRS Collection Process Overview

-If you do not pay in full when you file, you will receive a bill from the IRS.
+If you do not pay in full when you file, you will receive a bill from the Internal Revenue Service (IRS).
 This bill begins the collection process, which continues through alternative payment options and ends when your account is satisfied.
-Following is an overview of the IRS collection process.
+Below you'll find an overview of the IRS collection process as well as guidance on what to do if you're caught in it.

 The First Bill

 The first bill you receive will explain the reason for your balance due and require payment in full.
-It will include the tax due plus penalties and interest that are added to your unpaid balance from the date your taxes were due.
-You can pay this bill by sending the IRS a check or money order payable to United States Treasury with your notice.
-To pay by credit card, call 1-800-272-9829 or 1-888-729-1040.
+It will include the tax due plus penalties and interest that are added to your unpaid balance from the due date.
+You can pay this bill over the phone or by sending the IRS a check or money order payable to United States Treasury.

 If You Cannot Pay in Full

 If you cannot pay the balance in full, you should pay as much as you can with the notice.
 The unpaid balance is subject to interest which is compounded daily and a monthly late payment penalty.
-Therefore, it is in your best interest to pay your tax liability in full as soon as you can to minimize the amount of interest and penalty charged.
+Therefore, it's in your best interest to pay your tax liability in full as soon as you can.
 You might also want to consider a cash advance on your credit card or a bank loan.
 The interest rate your credit card issuer or bank charges may be lower than the combination of interest and penalties imposed by the Internal Revenue Code.
 It may also keep your tax debt from negatively affecting your credit rating.

-If all payment options have been considered and it is determined that you do not qualify for an installment agreement, you may opt to file an offer in compromise.
-An offer in compromise (OIC) is an agreement between a taxpayer and the IRS that resolves the taxpayer's tax liability.
+If you're unable to pay your balance in full, the IRS may be able to offer an individual payment plan with monthly installments.
+However, if all payment options have been considered and it's determined that you don't qualify for an installment agreement, you can also file an offer in compromise.
+This is an agreement between a taxpayer and the IRS that resolves the taxpayer's tax liability.
 The IRS has the authority to settle, or compromise, federal tax liabilities by accepting less than full payment under certain circumstances.

 Contacting the IRS